Skip to main content

 Below are the two approved color options for Expressive icons: white with Deep Forest accents and Dark Stone with Warm Red accents.

-Our primary icon set uses Dark Stone with Warm Red accents.
-The white icons with Deep Forest accents should only be used on Warm Red backgrounds within PowerPoint presentations.
+Note: Our primary icon set uses Dark Stone with Warm Red accents.
+Our white icons with Deep Forest accents should only be used on Warm Red backgrounds within PowerPoint presentations.

 To ensure clarity and consistency, no other color combinations should be used.